Parsing JSON

 responsibility which could instead be encoded as a type.

 to build typed JSON data!
-No more type checks or casts using is
+No more type checks or casts using is or as

 which pollute your code and reduce the readability.